 Before graduate school, she worked for the Macondo Foundation, a nonprofit organization founded by acclaimed Chicana author Sandra Cisneros that brings together writers committed to social change.
 Dr. DeChavez's work has appeared in the LA Times, Fierce by Mitú, and The Mujerista.

-She currently lives in Austin, TX with her boo, her plants, and her books.
+She currently lives in Austin, TX.